-SLNP boasts two endemic mammal species (Thornicroft’s giraffe and Cookson’s wildebeest) over 470 bird species and the big 4 including excellent leopard (Zambia possibly the finest in Africa).
+SLNP boasts one endemic mammal species (Cookson’s wildebeest) and an endemic sub-species (Thornicroft’s giraffe), over 470 bird species and the big 4 including excellent leopard (Zambia possibly has the finest sightings in Africa).

 The Luangwa is situated in the eastern part of Zambia very close to the border of neighbouring Malawi.
 The valley system is the final extension of the Great Rift Valley of East Africa and named Luangwa (which is kunda for a type of fishing basket) after the 770km North to south flowing river that runs for most of the eastern part of the National Park.
 It finishes its travels into the mighty Zambezi River.

 This park has more operators working within the National Park and Game Management Areas than other parks, but there are many small intimate camps that can accommodate the traditional safari experience.
 The landscape is expansive with the winding sand river drying as the season progresses towards October allowing for large concentrations of wildlife around the river which may be the only bit of water late in the dry season.
 Here we see a big focus on walking and photographic safaris for the experienced and inexperienced travelers.
 This is a wildlife haven and can provide some superb encounters.